corrode/corrode.github.io/content/case-studies/hubstaff/index.md

 Of course, there were moments of doubt.
 Adding a new language to an already complex tech stack isn't a decision teams make lightly.

-"There was skepticism," Artur Jakubiec, their Desktop Team Lead, admitted.
+"There was skepticism," Artur Jakubiec, their Desktop Tech Lead, admitted.
 "Not about Rust itself, but about balancing our ecosystem."

 But instead of letting doubt win, Artur took action.
 He spent weeks building [prototypes](/blog/prototyping), gathering data, and crafting a vision of what could be.
 It wasn't just about convincing management – it was about showing his team a glimpse of the future they could build together.